 A Service Design led approach can help yield higher adoption and retention rates, as well as increase customer satisfaction.
 This drives increased revenue and market share in a highly competitive global market.

-Through activities such as research, affinity mapping, and constructing a service blueprint, Service Designers are able to build and ideate a solution that is not only fit-for-purpose but also addresses the end user’s core job to be done.
+Through activities such as research, affinity mapping, empathy mapping and constructing a service blueprint, Service Designers are able to build and ideate a solution that is not only fit-for-purpose but also addresses the end user’s core job to be done.

 By “stepping outside of the building” and going directly to end users, Service Design brings together all players in a service, thus drastically improving the collaboration and creativity of an end solution.